 Fortunately, there are natural supplements that you can take to not only improve your symptoms but also your general health and even combat some of the side effects of those medications your doctor prescribes.

-Here the eight most important you should know about.
+Here are the eight most important you should know about.

 Fatigue is one of the most common symptoms of rheumatoid and if you’ve been living with the disease, I’m sure you’ve experienced it.
 In fact, for many people with RA, it can be hard to even get out of bed in the morning.